Tannaka duality and stable infinity-categories: Fine -categories and Examples

 Let $KF$ be a small set of objects in $\DM$ that consists of Kimura finite dimensional Chow motives.
 (We remark that if $M$ is Kimura finite dimensional, then the dual object $M^\vee$ is Kimura finite dimensional.)
-Let $\DM_{KF}^\otimes$ be a symmetric monoidal stable presentable full subcategory of $\DM$ generated by $\{M\}_{M\in \textup{KF}}$ as a symmetric monoidal stable presentable $\infty$-category.
-Namely, it is the smallest stable full subcategory which contains the unit and $\{M\}_{M\in \textup{KF}}$ and is closed under taking colimits, tensor products and duals.
-(We note that a dualizable object in $\DM_{KF}^\otimes$ is not necessarily Kimura finite.)
-Known examples of Kimura finite objects are Chow motives $h(X)$ of abelian varieties (and more generally abelian schemes), some algebraic surfaces (rational surfaces, K3 surfaces of certain types, Godeaux surfaces..), Fano 3-folds, Tate objects $\QQ(n)$ in $DM$, and Artin motives, etc. We then have
+Let $T$ be a subset of $KF$.
+Namely, any element of $T$ is Kimura finite dimensional.
+Let $\DM^\otimes \langle T \rangle$ be a symmetric monoidal stable presentable full subcategory of $\DM$ generated by $\{M, M^\vee\}_{M\in T}$ as a symmetric monoidal stable presentable $\infty$-category.
+That is, it is the smallest stable subcategory which contains the unit and $\{M, M^\vee\}_{M\in T}$ and is closed under small coproducts and tensor products.
+(We note that a dualizable object in $\DM^\otimes \langle T \rangle$ is not necessarily Kimura finite.)
+Known examples of Kimura finite objects include Chow motives $h(X)$ of abelian varieties (and more generally abelian schemes), some algebraic surfaces (rational surfaces, K3 surfaces of certain types, Godeaux surfaces..), Fano 3-folds, Tate objects $\QQ(n)$, Artin motives, and forth.
+We then have